A picture-book Caribbean - the most beautiful beaches in Jamaica

 If you fancy a change from classic beach life, head to Alligator Pond (admission free) in the south of the island.
 In contrast to the north, it is much less touristy here.
 In the small beach village, you can marvel at the colourfully painted wooden boats and observe everyday village life.
 The fishermen usually return from the sea around midday, clean their catch and sell it to the restaurants.
 The fresh fish is then prepared in the simple cookshops that line the beach.

-Gone Surfing: Boston Beach
+Gone surfing: Boston Beach

 Because the wind blows stronger here in the east of the island, Boston Beach is the first port of call for surfing fans.
 The surf is constant, the waves are regular - perfect conditions for all kinds of water sports.
 Surfing, windsurfing, snorkelling, everything is possible in this small bay, which is framed by rocks from which some brave souls jump into the shimmering blue water.
 Afterwards, enjoy a coconut water from the beach vendor or a snack in the beach bar - marvellous.
 There is an entrance fee for the beach, but the necessary water sports equipment can be hired on site.